sebastian-mora/ruse_website/blogs/ecs-attack-methods/index.md

 ![max.jpg](https://cdn.ruse.tech/imgs/ecs-attack-methods/max.jpg)

-The screen shows I registered a worker node with a trillion virtual CPUs and trillion gigabytes of RAM.
+The screen shows I registered a worker node with a trillion virtual CPUs and a trillion gigabytes of RAM.
 This number is the int 32 ax.
 I find it weird that the API would allow me to re-register an EC2 that already exists in the cluster and create such absurd numbers for the resources.
 I'm not sure what this could be used for from a security standpoint other than just adding confusion.
 As you can see in the screenshot, it is working at still registered to the same instance ID.
 Another note about this is that you must be able to access the metadata of the EC2 you want to register as it requires a signature from the EC2 before adding it to the cluster

 Running ecs:register Instance Cluster will append the instance to the cluster.
 Here we can also specify the available resources on the cluster.